 Students will participate in collaborative discussions, use grade-appropriate vocabulary, and ask and answer questions.

 Common Core Math

 Students will use drawings or objects to represent addition facts.
 They will fluently add numbers to solve addition problems.

 Next Generation Science Standards (NGSS)

-Students will conduct an investigation to compare the effects of different strengths and different directions of pushes and pulls on the motion of an object.
-They will also analyze data to determine if a design solution works as intended to change the speed or direction of an object with a push or a pull .
+Students will plan and conduct an investigation to compare the effects of different strengths or different directions of pushes and pulls on the motion of an object.

 Texas Essential Knowledge and Skills (TEKS)

 Students will work collaboratively with others, generate questions to deepen understanding of material, and use illustrations and context to clarify word meaning.
 They will use basic math strategies to solve problems.

 REQUEST A QUOTE